alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 ### ☀️ Solar Energy

+Where can we take our power from?
+If we want our avis to stay in the air indefinitely we cannot depend on carrying fuel aboard as it would be exhausted at some point.
 There are not many renewable sources of energy up in the air.
 The most obvious is the Sun:
 embed some solar panels on top of our hull and we are good to go!